yogin16/yogin16.github.io/_drafts/2017-10-09-notes-on-HOM.md

 - Free market forces -> contractual obligations -> cultural values

 #### Training & Motiviation
-- How to motivate a person goea hand in hand on what they need.
+- How to motivate a person goes hand in hand on what they need.
     - Mashlow's hierarchy of needs. (measure of achievement after money is awarded for higher needs)
     - Recognition of good work.